Powering communities

 We are working towards better outcomes for Māori and other groups disproportionately impacted by issues on the Internet.
 We’re exploring more flexible ways of distributing community funding so that we can better support communities across Aotearoa.

-We will work in the community to do our due diligence so those we fund can concentrate on public impact.
+We will work in the community to do our due diligence so that those we fund can concentrate on public impact.
 The community funding outlined on this page has been allocated through a process of kōrero, whanaungatanga, and sharing whakaaro.
-All the funded kaupapa aligns with our strategic goals.
+All the funded kaupapa align with our strategic goals.

 Mahi Tahi | Collaborative funding